 = 87.5%

-Because all those PMP figures are at 80% or above, we know these facilities are in ideal maintenance territory.
+Because the PMPs in these three examples are at 80% or above, we know these facilities are in ideal maintenance territory.

-It’s worth emphasizing that calculating PMP requires facilities to properly document all of their maintenance hours—both planned and unplanned.
-Using accurate or incomplete data compromises your calculations and can lead to you making the wrong changes to your processes.
-Whether using pen-and-paper, spreadsheets, or maintenance software, ensure you maintain robust data at all times.
+Calculating PMP requires facilities to properly document all their maintenance hours, both planned and unplanned.
+Using inaccurate or incomplete data compromises your calculations and leads to making the wrong changes to your processes.
+Whether using pen and paper, spreadsheets, or maintenance software, ensure you maintain robust data at all times.

-As we’ve established, higher PMP values suggest that you are in control and are getting ahead of breakdowns and malfunctions.
-As such, lower PMP values don’t simply look bad on paper—they also indicate increased asset malfunction, which leaves you at risk of downtime and increased losses.
+A higher PMP indicates that you are in control of your maintenance program and are getting ahead of breakdowns and malfunctions.
+Lower PMP values indicate increased asset malfunction, which leaves you at risk of downtime and increased production losses.
 Any organization that wants to improve its maintenance processes should work on improving its PMP.
-Here are a few tips to get started:

 1. Make a plan for each asset

-Knowing which kind of maintenance an asset requires to remain effective is crucial.
-Conduct a criticality analysis, determine asset failure modes, and calculate mean time between failure (MTBF) to better understand your assets’ behavioral patterns and develop effective maintenance programs for higher PMPs.
 One way to simplify this process is by using software that automates this analysis for you.
-MaintainX, for example, is a computerized maintenance management system (CMMS) that provides out-of-the-box reporting functionality to simplify your KPI tracking.
+MaintainX, for example, is a computerized maintenance management system (CMMS) that provides out-of-the-box reporting functionality to simplify your key performance indicator (KPI) tracking.
 You can access customized dashboards that display metrics like MTBF at a glance.

 2. Improve emergency breakdown responsiveness